-I bring this up, of course, because Belichick will coach in his seventh Super Bowl on Sunday against the Atlanta Falcons.
+I bring this up, of course, because Belichick will coach in his eighth Super Bowl this Sunday against the Philadelphia Eagles.
 He is one of the most venerated minds in football history and he will be coaching in the one of most-watched events in the world.

 And once again, he will almost certainly do so while looking like an utter schlub.

 Wearing whatever the hell he wanted on the sideline, others told me, elevated Belichick into a radical nonconformist in a sport that has long demanded conformity.

 I spoke to several members of that 2001-02 Patriots team for a story about the anniversary of the Tuck Rule game against the Raiders that propelled them into a dynasty.
 And several of them expressed the sentiment that this was the year Belichick found his coaching voice, the balance between becoming a player’s coach and a cutthroat leader who refused to tolerate dissent within his ranks.
 And, not coincidentally, one of them also told me that this was also the time when Belichick began purposefully dressing down and wearing those horrific hooded sweatshirts with the sleeves cut off.